meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 After computing the `k-means` clustering, and getting a fitted estimator, we ought to see the top words in each cluster.
 In the code below, `cluster_centers_` gets the coordinates of each centroid.
-Then, `.argsort()[:, ::-1]` converts each centroid into a descended sorted list of columns by their *relevance*.
+Then, `.argsort()[:, ::-1]` converts each centroid into a descending sorted list of columns by their *relevance*.
 That gives the words most relevant, since in our vector representation, words are the features in the form of columns.
-We used `.get_feature_names()` before, to get a list of feature names mapped from feature integer indices.
+We use `.get_feature_names()` to get a list of feature names mapped from feature integer indices.
 Finally, the `for` loop wraps up the work, and prints out the top words in each cluster.